graphadvantage/neo4j-binary-cosine-similarity/README.md

 ```

-For linearTouch attribution, which evenly distributes credit across activities, we'll create a sorted collection of timestamps and we'll also generate a RANGE of integers from [1..touches] that we'll use as index values for accessing touchSeq[] timestamps for matching.

-find the [:TOUCHED] relationships that satisfy `t.timestamp = touchSeq[touches-seq]` and assign an attributionWeight equal to 1/touches

-note: update python nb remove RANGE
+The next two models require weights to be set for all participating touches.
+To accomplish this we'll COLLECT and sort the touches as above, and also generate a RANGE of integers from [touches..1] that represents a sequence index.
+We'll UNWIND the touch collection on this sequence and use its values as inputs for our [:TOUCHED] search and for the weighting math for each touch.

+For the "Linear Touch" attribution model the weighting is the inverse of the number of touches in the sequence.
+We have to convert (touches) to a float prior to division.

 ```
 //linearTouch